varung-coder/FinAuto/README.md

 ## 📝 License

-This project is open-source and created with ❤️ by G VARUN
+This project is open-source and built with ❤️ by G VARUN